24/7 Emergency Line: (916) 937-8322

 • • More accurate results

-• • Sample preserved for retesting
+• • Sample preserved for independent retesting

-• • Results take days/weeks
+• • Results take days to weeks

-• • Can detect drugs
+• • Can detect drug impairment

 Booking and Processing (Hours 1–4)